colin-gourlay/sundown-sessions/src/content/artists/b/big-star/index.md

 ---
 ## About

 American rock band founded in 1971 in Memphis, Tennessee and disbanded in 1974.
 They reformed in 1993.
-In 2016 the by then only surviving original member Jody Stephens resurfaced in [a4978184].
+In 2016 the by then only surviving original member Jody Stephens resurfaced in Big Star's Third.
 Alex Chilton: vocals.
 (28 December 1950 – 17 March 2010) ✝
 Chris Bell - guitar and vocals.
 (12 January 1951 – 27 December 1978) ✝
 Andy Hummel - bass and vocals.
 (26 January 1951 – 19 July 2010) ✝